 The hike to Mount Pinatubo is a minor climb.
 It has a difficulty score of 2 out of 9.
 The trail leading to the crater is very easy; it would only require walking with care.

-People often form queues in Gungol Rock, a highlight of the trail, to take photos.
-When the line is already lengthy, a visitor gets only 15 seconds chance to do their pose.
+People often form queues in Gungol Rock, a highlight of the trail, to take photos during weekends.
+When the line is already lengthy, a visitor gets only a 15 seconds chance to do their pose.

-How To Go To Mount Ulap?
+How to go to Mount Ulap?

 From Metro Manila, ride any bus headed to Baguio City.
 In Baguio, hop on a jeepney to Barangay Ampucao, where you register, secure guides, and start your hike to Mount Ulap.

 Some parts of Mount Balagbag are barren and grasslands; this makes hiking during midday impossible due to intense heat.
 Late afternoon or early morning treks are recommended.

 How to go to Mount Balagbag?